-Instead of using normal birthday candles for Humphrey’s second birthday, I decided to make some edible birthday candle dog treats instead.
+Birthday wishes?
+So delicious!
+Instead of using normal birthday candles for Humphrey’s second birthday, I decided to make edible birthday candle dog treats instead.
 Safer and tastier!
-I usually leave normal candles unlit and remove before cutting to serve, although Oli got to have his photo taken with very briefly lit candles on his recent 10th birthday.
+I usually use unlit candles for looks and remove before serving, although Oli had his photo taken with lit candles on his birthday.
 Such a good boy!
-Humphrey isn’t yet a patient poser, so I decided to forgo candles altogether and make treats instead.
+Humphrey isn’t yet a patient poser, so I decided to forgo candles and make treats instead.

 Choosing a Base Dough